vuejs/docs/src/guide/custom-directive.md

 - `beforeMount`: called when the directive is first bound to the element and before parent component is mounted.

-- `mounted`: called when the bound element's parent component is mounted.
+- `mounted`: called before the bound element's parent component is mounted.

 - `beforeUpdate`: called before the containing component's VNode is updated